campl-ucalgary/campl/MPLCLI/examples/README.md

     - At the console, we can ask for another terminal; and what it does it pops another pair on the list

     - the list is a protocol

+# Message board
+* Make the console the spawner... and a sepearte string termianl for the messages

+# Booking system
+* Theater of 5 seats
+* The console is just for opnening terminals
+* and we write all to some central terminal?

+* Someone books, then we refresh... i.e., display what the state of the booking is now...

+1. race for the right to get hold of the memory cell..
+2. the race gets the memory cell up to the leaf
+3. then, it has to go right back to the base again when it does that (when we move it to the leaf, we need to generate the path back..., so it's easy to return the state to the root)